-Push the slip joint nut down the pipe and slide the slip joint washer onto the raw end of the pipe with the tapered end of the washer facing the slip joint nut.
-Slide the washer 1-1/2 inches down the pipe to keep it away from the end that will slide into the threaded end of the fitting.
+Slide the slip joint washer onto the pipe with the thicker edge of the washer facing the slip nut.
+The slip joint washer will fit snugly against the pipe.
+Slide the washer about 2 inches from the edge of the pipe to allow the pipe room to slide into the threaded fitting.